Zezombye/the-jjonak-bossfight/README.md

 ### Attack 2-9 - Summon Slams

 An invisible Doomfist uses his ult where a player is, spawning a Zenyatta bot.
 This would be used only on a group of players, to prevent them from camping.

+### Attack 2-10 - Sweeping Lasers

+5 lasers are fired from 「THE IRIS」's head (same technique as for 2-4, but using dummy bots as we cannot control the facing direction of normal bots).
+The lasers start at a 90° angle from the ground (pointing down) and gradually go to 0° (pointing forward), towards a player.
+Each laser is spaced by 2° (TBD).
+The attack can be repeated multiple times in succession.

 ## The Zencopter